tangentsoft/pidp8i/doc/os8pkg.md

 for the package being managed with a '.spec` extension.
 This file enables creation of the makefile dependencies and the installer `os8-run` script.

+### Syntax

+Blank lines are allowed.
+They're ignored.

+A line beginning with \"#\" is ignored as a comment.

+Leading whitespace on a line is ignored to allow human-readability-improving indentation.

 ### Sections

 Different sections of the `.pspec` file recored different required infomation.